-Ratibida pinnata, yellow coneflower
+Ratibida pinnata, yellow coneflower Collection Time: Late summer

 The seeds form on the inside of the brown or black cone in the center of the flower.
 When the cone becomes hard and turns grayish or dark brown the seeds are ripe.
 Remove the entire cone from the plant and put them in the collection bag.
-Note: This species should not be collected in Pennsylvania

-Rudbeckia hirta, black-eyed Susan
+Rudbeckia hirta, black-eyed Susan Collection Time: Late summer to early fall